 I have many years of experience working with people with complex mental health presentations, challenges in family and interpersonal relationships, post-traumatic stress disorder (PTSD), as well as drug & alcohol issues.
 I have spent my life integrating the healing meditation and body practises of Eastern traditions with evidence-based modalities to provide a holistic approach to healing.

 I completed my Clinical Masters in Systemic Family Therapy at The Bouverie Centre, La Trobe University.
-I have become experienced in techniques involving Acceptance and Commitment Therapy (ACT), Eye Movement Desensitisation and Reprocessing (EMDR), and received extensive trauma-based training for EMDR.
-I am also skilled in the therapeutic approach of Havening, which is the gold standard treatment for PTSD and trauma as outlined by the World Health Organisation.
+I have become experienced in techniques involving Acceptance and Commitment Therapy (ACT), Havening and Eye Movement Desensitisation and Reprocessing (EMDR).
+I’ve received extensive trauma-based training for EMDR, which is the gold standard treatment for PTSD and trauma as outlined by the World Health Organisation.

 These techniques and my hundreds (maybe thousands) of hours of training are combined with the Internal Family Systems (IFS) approach, as well as somatic-based interventions.
 You can read below about some of the main techniques I use in my sessions.

 Internal Family Systems